tflander/GameOfLifeAngularKata/README.md

 ## TODO:

+Be sure to have the typical Angular dependencies.
+After cloning this repo, perform an `npm install` in the local workspace.

 - Review game.service.spec.ts and game.service.ts.
 This is where you will either create or call the game code that you will test-drive.
 - Review gameRunner.component.spec.ts and gameRunner.component.ts.
 With a few modifications, this is where you will initialize and display the game.
 The code to progress the game every 300ms is provided here.